JoseIS7012/IS7024/README.md

-# IS7024
+# IS7024 Group Project
-Repository for IS7024 Group Project
+### Clay Caddell, Jose Esquivel, Karthik Raturi
 ![Logo](/LingaNews.png)
 # LinguaNews

 ## 📰 Introduction
 LinguaNews teaches reading in a target language using real news articles.
-Imagine the ability to build a workable list of vocabulary using real-world news articles that are updated in real time and rank various articles and vocabulary based on difficulty and frequency.
+Imagine the ability to build a workable list of vocabulary using real-world news articles that are updated in real-time and rank/sort various articles based on difficulty and word frequency.

 ---